 - During the contest, only the status monitor will be active.
 Maybe enable your agents to tell you what’s going on.

 - Often, we see agents reconnecting to the server during a simulation.
 Maybe try to ensure that:

 - your agents do not lose valuable information if they need to be restarted; and

 - they can handle different initial states (e.g., agent is carrying a block).

 - Test your agents against other agents (e.g. a second instance of your team).

 - Test your agents with different scenario parameters.

-- Use the skip() action for each agent who needs to wait a step in order to speed up the simulation.
+skip()action for each agent who needs to wait a step in order to speed up the simulation.